-The Super Bowl isn’t just a sports event; it’s the advertising world’s prime time, where brands showcase their most creative strategies to millions of viewers not just in the US but globally.
+The Super Bowl isn’t just a sports event; it’s the advertising world’s prime time, where brands showcase their most creative strategies and ads to millions of viewers not just in the US but globally.
 Securing a spot during the Super Bowl might come with a 7 million dollar price tag, but the real magic lies in the campaigns that start weeks in advance and continue to resonate long after the game.

 The Super Bowl Ad Arena